FitLayout/Builds/ToolsClassify/README.md

 dialog.
 The corresponding operator is called `Tag visual classes (FitLayout.Tag.Visual)`.
 It is initialized by the training ARFF file generated in the previous step.

-When the page segmentation is executed (using the Segmentator `Run`) button in the **Sources** tab, the operator automatically assigns the tags to the areas by applying the trained classifier on the visual features of the individual visual areas in the new page.
+When the page segmentation is executed (using the Segmentator `Run`) button in the `Sources` tab, the operator automatically assigns the tags to the areas by applying the trained classifier on the visual features of the individual visual areas in the new page.
+For highlighting the automatically assigned tags in the Browser just select the root area in the Area tree and press the `Classes` button in the top tool bar.

 The actual implementation of the classifier may be found in the [VisualClassifier](https://github.com/FitLayout/classify/blob/master/src/main/java/org/fit/layout/classify/VisualClassifier.java) class.